eclipse-hono/hono/site/documentation/content/concepts/command-and-control/index.md

 {{< figure src="command_control_concept_delegate_2.svg" title="Command handling" >}}

 Upon receiving the notification, the application prepares sender and command response receiver links (1,2) and sends the command message to the AMQP messaging network.
 Here it is received by protocol adapter instance #2.
 The protocol adapter then queries the [command-handling protocol adapter instances]({{< relref "/api/device-connection#get-command-handling-protocol-adapter-instances-for-device" >}}) information for the device id of the command message (4).
 In this case here, the protocol adapter instance #1 is returned (5).
 The command then gets forwarded to the AMQP messaging network on the address for adapter instance #1 (6).
 The protocol adapter instance #1 will receive the message (7) and forward it to the device (8).
-As the last step, an "accepted" disposition will be sent back to the application (9).
+As the last step, an `accepted` disposition will be sent back to the application (9).

 {{< figure src="command_control_concept_delegate_3.svg" title="Command response handling" >}}